 Claims by partnering publishers of telephone directories.
 Several publishers that had set up joint ventures with the then DeTeMedien GmbH - formerly a wholly owned subsidiary of Deutsche Telekom AG and now named Deutsche Tele Medien GmbH - to edit and publish subscriber directories filed claims against DeTeMedien GmbH and/or Deutsche Telekom AG at the end of 2013.
-The plaintiffs are claiming damages or a refund from Deutsche Tele Medien GmbH and, to a certain extent, from Deutsche Telekom AG as joint and several debtor alongside Deutsche Tele Medien GmbH.
+The plaintiffs are claiming damages or a refund from Deutsche Tele Medien GmbH.
 The plaintiffs base their claims on allegedly excessive charges for the provision of subscriber data in the joint ventures.
 The amounts claimed by the 81 original plaintiffs totaled around EUR 470 million plus interest at the end of 2014.
 After an agreement was reached with the majority of the publishers in October 2015 to settle the disputes and a number of claims were since dismissed conclusively or withdrawn, seven actions are still pending for a remaining amount in dispute of around EUR 50 million plus interest.
 In one of these proceedings, the Federal Court of Justice dismissed the appeal in its ruling dated January 29, 2019.
 This ruling has a direct impact also on the other proceedings, such that the associated risk can be classified as remote.
 As a result, we will no longer report about this series of proceedings in the future.